getbouncer/apidocs/card-verify/react-native-integration-guide/README.md

 {% tab title="Objective C" %}
 If your app is configured using objective-c, in your `AppDelegate.m` file, Add an import for `CardVerify`, and set your API key.
 If you want to store card images with VGS to be analyzed, set the `useServerImageAnalysis` to YES.
+If you want to use enhanced card validation using the camera flash, set the `useFlashFlow` to YES.
 ```objectivec
 #import "AppDelegate.h"
 ...